-This seemed confusing at first until I remembered that the game has the ability to respond to the player’s spoken voice commands.
+This seemed confusing at first until I remembered the game has an option to response to spoken voice commands.
 For that reason I can understand not having the character voice those comments as that would be redundant and potentially confusing.
-For players who are not using voice commands it’s a little jarring have the protagonist speak freely until you are given control of what he says.
+For players who are not using voice commands it’s jarring having the protagonist speak freely only up to the point at which you are given control of what he says.
 I can see this becoming a non-issue very quickly.

 Off putting lag\acceleration on movement controls.
 May need to lower sensitivity.

 This is probably my biggest complain: I cannot hit anything consistently.
-I am either wildly overcompensating or sluggishly dragging the cross-hair slowly into position depending on the sensitivity I have selected.
+I am either wildly overcompensating or sluggishly dragging the cross-hair into position depending on the sensitivity setting.
 I’ve been using dual analog controls since the era of Halo: Combat Evolved but playing Binary Domain I feel like I’ve never touched a controller before.
-This has been a large factor in my restarting of the game, I had hoped that more time with it would acclimatise me to the control scheme, unfortunately that has yet to be the case.
+This is the main reason I restarted the game, I had hoped that more time with it would help me grasp the nuances of the controls, unfortunately that has yet to happen.